ministryofjustice/analytics-platform-control-panel/current_status_of_spike.md

 ![Tools page](./doc/images/all-the-tools.png "The tools you were missing")

-Now reload the page you'll see some shiny tools
+Now reload the page you'll see some shiny tools (you might need to restart the server).

 _N.B. these are archaic versions of the tools and should in no way be expected to work, even if deployment was working_